Jammy2211/PyAutoCTI/docs/overview/overview_5_fitting.rst

         settings=ac.SettingsMask1D(fpr_pixels=(0, 25)),
     )

-To fit this 1D data we create a 1D clockcer, use this to produce a 1D model image and fit it using a ``FitDatasetLine`` object.
+To fit this 1D data we create a 1D clockcer, use this to produce a 1D model image and fit it using a ``FitDataset1D`` object.

 Note how visualizing the fit for inspection is a lot easier in 1D than 2D.